dibley1973/StoredProcedureFramework/README.md

 This framework can be used with or without the presence of Entity Framework, but a seperate dll is required when using EF.

 **Please Note:**
-This is an on-going project and has been inspired by and some of teh ocde will be strongly based upon the great work carried out by "bluemoonsailor" at "Mindless Passenger".
+This is an on-going project and has been inspired by and some of the ocde will be strongly based upon the great work carried out by "bluemoonsailor" at "Mindless Passenger".
 See link: [https://mindlesspassenger.wordpress.com/2011/02/02/code-first-and-stored-procedures/]

 ## Project Brief ##